verbb/events/docs/getting-elements/event-queries.md

 ```
 :::

-Once you’ve created a event query, you can set parameters on it to narrow down the results, and then execute it by calling `.all()`.
+Once you’ve created an event query, you can set parameters on it to narrow down the results, and then execute it by calling `.all()`.
 An array of [Event](docs:developers/event) objects will be returned.

 :::tip
 See Introduction to [Element Queries](https://docs.craftcms.com/v3/dev/element-queries/) in the Craft docs to learn about how element queries work.